Sparse time-varying parameter VECMs with an application to modeling electricity prices: Concluding remarks

 \section{Concluding remarks}

-In this paper, we propose a TVP-VECM with heteroscedastic errors equipped with shrinkage priors and discuss methods for inducing sparsity.
+In this paper, we propose a TVP-VECM equipped with shrinkage priors and heteroskedastic errors.
+We then discuss methods for inducing sparsity.
 This framework is capable of introducing exact zeroes in cointegration relationships, autoregressive coefficients and the covariance matrix.
+The main idea is to start with a suitably flexible and sophisticated specification, and to impose data-driven sparsity on the parameter space to obtain the simplest adequate nested version.
 Moreover, our procedure yields estimates for a time-varying cointegration rank, without the need for introducing prior information on the cointegration relationships.

 We estimate our model using daily and hourly day-ahead prices for different European electricity markets.
-In the empirical section, we illustrate some features of our approach within-sample, and conduct an extensive out-of-sample forecast comparison.
-Regarding the in-sample analysis, we detect several interesting time-varying patters of sparsity in the autoregressive coefficients and the covariance matrix.
-We find that our approach is competitive for forecasting hourly day-ahead electricity prices when compared to a large set of univariate and multivariate benchmarks, featuring both time-varying parameters and heavy tailed error distributions.
+In the empirical section, we illustrate some features of our approach insample using a multicountry dataset, and conduct an extensive OOS forecast comparison for Germany.
+Regarding the insample analysis, we detect several interesting time-varying patters of sparsity in the autoregressive coefficients and the covariance matrix.
+Our proposed detects such features of the data automatically.
+In addition, we find that our approach is competitive when forecasting hourly one-day ahead electricity prices compared to a large set of univariate and multivariate benchmarks.

 {\setstretch{0.85} }

 \begin{appendices}\crefalias{section}{appsec} \theequation{A.\arabic{equation}}